-Circular Innovation Council is hosting an immersive and interactive experience designed to offer guidance and practice for professionals and entrepreneurs across public and private sectors to accelerate circular economies in communities around the world by leveraging collaborative buying power.
+Circular Innovation Council hosted an immersive and interactive experience designed to offer guidance and practice for professionals and entrepreneurs across public and private sectors to accelerate circular economies in communities around the world by leveraging collaborative buying power.

-Over a multitude of concentrated sessions, attendees gain knowledge from circular practitioners who redefine value through strategic circular purchasing and adopting business models to respond to circular tenders.
+Over a multitude of concentrated sessions, attendees gained knowledge from circular practitioners who redefined value through strategic circular purchasing and adopting business models to respond to circular tenders.

 October 18th – 21st, 2021

 Monday, October 18th:

 People, Planet, Prosperity: Leading Governments Using Procurement to Accelerate Circular Economies